BADA is the leading trade association for the fine art, design and antiques community. Read our guide to caring for

 Maintenance and repair

-If kept in good condition, clocks require very little maintenance.
+If kept in good condition, antique clocks require very little maintenance.

-Any servicing, or restoration work, should only be entrusted to a qualified horologist, who specialises in antique clocks.
+Servicing and restoration work should only be entrusted to a qualified horologist, who specialises in antique clocks.

 Your nearest BADA dealer will be able to recommend a suitable craftsman.